ibm-cloud-docs/openwhisk/openwhisk_mobile_sdk.md

 ```
 {: pre}

 From the command line, type `carthage update --platform ios`.
-Carthage downloads and builds the SDK, creates a directory called Carthage in your app's project directory, and puts an OpenWhisk.framework file inside Carthage/build/iOS.
+Carthage downloads and builds the SDK, creates a directory that is called Carthage in your app's project directory, and puts an `OpenWhisk.framework` file inside Carthage/build/iOS.

 You must then add OpenWhisk.framework to the embedded frameworks in your Xcode project

 ### Installing from source code

 Source code is available at https://github.com/apache/incubator-openwhisk-client-swift.git.
-Open the project by using the `OpenWhisk.xcodeproj` using Xcode.
+Open the project by using the `OpenWhisk.xcodeproj` with Xcode.
 The project contains two schemes: "OpenWhisk" (targeted for iOS) and "OpenWhiskWatch" (targeted for watchOS 2).
 Build the project for the targets that you need and add the resulting frameworks to your app (usually in ~/Library/Developer/Xcode/DerivedData/your app name).